nguyentai211/portfolio/README.md

 yarn deploy
 ```

-## Customization

-- Update the personal information in `src/App.tsx`
-- Replace the placeholder images with your own
-- Modify the color scheme by updating the Tailwind configuration in `tailwind.config.js`

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.